 You need a good (2:1) Honours degree in civil or environmental engineering or oceanography, geography, geology or the environmental and physical sciences.
-We assess applications on an individual basis and we encourage candidates with alternative qualifications and relevant experience in an appropriate field to apply.
+We assess applications on an individual basis and we encourage candidates with an equivalent standard in other qualifications approved by the University and relevant experience in an appropriate field to apply.
 We will asess your general ability to undertake the degree programme and, if appropriate, candidates will be invited for interview.
 In all cases, you must provide evidence of a high degree of numeracy.

 English Language requirements

 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
-For entry onto our programmes, you will need an International English Language Testing System (IELTS) overall score of a 6.5 and a minimum of 6.5 in reading and writing and a score of 6.0 in speaking and listening or an equivalent qualification.
+For entry onto our programmes, you will need an acceptable English Language qualification such as IELTS 7.0 overall, with minimum of 6.0 in writing, 6.0 in reading, 6.0 in listening and 6.0 in speaking, or equivalent in other approved English language tests.